raml-org/raml-spec/versions/raml-10/raml-10.md

 If a query parameter declaration specifies a non-array type for the value of the query parameter, or doesn't specify a type (equivalent to specifying a string type), processors MUST disallow multiple instances of that query parameter in the request.

-Processors MUST default to treating the format of the query parameter value as JSON in applying the type to instances of a query parameter if a query parameter definition specifies the value of a query parameter as any of the following types: an object type, a union of non-scalar types, or an array type if the underlying type of the array is an object type or union of non-scalar types.
+RAML does not define validation when a query parameter declaration specifies any of the following types for the value of the query parameter: an object type, a union of non-scalar types, or an array type if the underlying type of the array is an object type or union of non-scalar types.
+Processors MAY default to treating the format of the query parameter value as JSON in applying the type to instances of that query parameter, or they MAY allow other treatments based on annotations.

 The standard serialization rules for types MUST be invoked in applying the type to instances of a query parameter if the query parameter definition specifies the value of the query parameter as any of the following types: a non-string scalar type, a union of non-string scalar types, or an array type if the underlying type of the array is a non-string scalar type or union of non-string scalar types.